mattcone/markdown-guide-book/manuscript/chapter2.md

 In nearly every way, Markdown is the ideal syntax for taking notes.
 Sadly, [Evernote](https://evernote.com/) and [OneNote](https://www.onenote.com/), two of the most popular note applications, don't currently support Markdown.
 The good news is that several other note applications *do* support Markdown:

 - [Simplenote](https://simplenote.com/) is a free, barebones note-taking application available for every platform.
-- [Notable](https://github.com/notable/notable) is an open-source note-taking application that runs on a variety of platforms.
+- [Notable](https://notable.md) is a note-taking application that runs on a variety of platforms.
 - [Bear](https://bear.app/) is an Evernote-like application available for Mac and iOS devices.
 It doesn't exclusively use Markdown syntax by default, but you can enable [Markdown compatibility mode](https://bear.app/faq/Markup%20:%20Markdown/Markdown%20compatibility%20mode/).
 - [Boostnote](https://boostnote.io/) bills itself as an "open source note-taking app designed for programmers."